 The project is expected to generate an average of 3,600 full-time jobs per year over the life of the project.

-The scale of project means both local and FIFO resources are required.
+The scale of the project means both local and FIFO resources are required.

 Pilbara Ports is committed to providing local business with opportunities to work on the Lumsden Point project.
 A local business register has been developed to help tenderers identify local sub-contractors.
 Details are provided via the project delivery and business opportunities page.